eosnetworkfoundation/ledger-app/docs/running-tests.md

 ## Setup

 General configuration for pytest is under `ledger-app/tests/functional/conftest.py`.
-Configuration inclues useful information like the `app name`, the `devices`, and the `ragger backends`.
+Configuration includes useful information like the `app name`, the `devices`, and the `ragger backends`.

 ### Ragger
 First install `ragger`.
 It is a python package.
 May be [installed via pip](https://ledgerhq.github.io/ragger/installation.html)